Tom O'Sullivan (Rathmore Gaelic footballer): Playing career

-Underage and Junior
+Underage and junior

 O'Sullivan never played football for Kerry in the All-Ireland Minor Football Championship.
 However, he was part of the Kerry Vocational Schools team that won the All Ireland in 1997.

-He moved on to the Under 21 team in 1998 lining out at Full Back in the Munster semi final game with Clare, a game Kerry ran out winnings in a close game on a 0-10 to 0-07 scoreline.
+He moved on to the Under 21 team in 1998 lining out at full back in the Munster semi final game with Clare, a game Kerry ran out winnings in a close game on a 0–10 to 0–07 scoreline.
 This set up a Munster Under-21 Football Championship final with Tipperary.
-In another close game Kerry ended on the right side of a 3-10 to 1-11 scoreline to give O'Sullivan a first Munster title in the grade.
+In another close game Kerry ended on the right side of a 3–10 to 1–11 scoreline to give O'Sullivan a first Munster title in the grade.
 The All Ireland semi final paired Kerry with Ulster championships Armagh.
-Unlike during Munster Kerry ran out comfortable winners on a 1-14 to 0-09 point scoreline, with O'Sullivan once again at Full Back.
+Unlike during Munster Kerry ran out comfortable winners on a 1–14 to 0-09 point scoreline, with O'Sullivan once again at full back.
 This set up an All Ireland final with Laois.
-Despite fielding a number of players who had won All Ireland minor titles the 2 previous years O'Sullivan's side won 2-08 to 0-11 scoreline to give Kerry their 3 title in 4 years and a first for O'Sullivan.
-O'Sullivan was back in the no 3 jersey for the start of the 1999 championship as Kerry ran out easy winners in the first round on a 1-22 to 1-04 scoreline against Waterford.
+Despite fielding a number of players who had won All Ireland minor titles the 2 previous years O'Sullivan's side won 2–08 to 0–11 scoreline to give Kerry their 3 title in 4 years and a first for O'Sullivan.
+O'Sullivan was back in the no 3 jersey for the start of the 1999 championship as Kerry ran out easy winners in the first round on a 1–22 to 1–04 scoreline against Waterford.
 This set up a semi final with Limerick.
-Despite having appeared in 2 Munster minor finals in the years before Kerry had little trouble overcoming them on a 3-12 to 0-06 scoreline.
+Despite having appeared in 2 Munster minor finals in the years before Kerry had little trouble overcoming them on a 3–12 to 0–06 scoreline.
 That result set up a Munster final with Cork.
-Despite being closer than the first two games O'Sullivan's side still ran out comfortable 1-10 to 0-07 winners, giving O Sullivn his second Munster title.
-In the semi final Kerry had yet another comfortable win this time over Roscommon on a 3-15 to 109 scoreline.
+Despite being closer than the first two games O'Sullivan's side still ran out comfortable 1–10 to 0–07 winners, giving O Sullivan his second Munster title.
+In the semi-final Kerry had yet another comfortable win this time over Roscommon on a 3–15 to 109 scoreline.
 In the final Kerry would face Leinster surprise package Weastmeath.
 Having not been tested all year Kerry went into the game as huge favorites.
-However at the final whistle Kerry found themselves at the wrong end of a 1-12 to 0-09 scoreline in one of the biggest shocks in the history of the championship.
-O'Sullivan played 9 games in total for the Under 21s during his 2 years all at Full Back.
+However at the final whistle Kerry found themselves at the wrong end of a 1–12 to 0–09 scoreline in one of the biggest shocks in the history of the championship.
+O'Sullivan played 9 games in total for the under 21s during his 2 years all at full back.

-On the back of his displays with the Under 21s O'Sullivan was picked for the Kerry junior side in 1998.
-He played Full Back in the Munster semi final as Kerry were held to an 0-11 each draw by Cork.
-In the replay Cork won by 0-15 to 0-13.
-He was back once more at Full Back in 1999, however this time Kerry fell to Clare by 0-10 to 0-06.
+On the back of his displays with the under 21s O'Sullivan was picked for the Kerry junior side in 1998.
+He played full back in the Munster semi final as Kerry were held to an 0-11 each draw by Cork.
+In the replay Cork won by 0–15 to 0–13.
+He was back once more at full back in 1999, however this time Kerry fell to Clare by 0–10 to 0-06.